-How does a Valvebucker-equipped guitar work?
-It’s a simple and intuitive instrument that works the same way you’d expect any electric guitar to work.
+A Valvebucker equipped guitar is a simple and intuitive instrument that works the same way you’d expect any electric guitar to work.
 Even though the Valvebucker is “just one pickup”, the controls include a three way switch for different sounds, a volume and a tone knob – and an additional boost switch.

-The only difference to a regular guitar from the operational side of things is that a Valvebucker-guitar comes with a little floor unit in the size of a standard fx-pedal, connected to the guitar with a standard XLR microphone cable.
+The only difference to a regular guitar from the operational side of things is that a Valvebucker-guitar comes with a Power Supply Unit (PSU) in the size of a standard fx-pedal, connected to the guitar with a standard XLR microphone cable.
 Other than that it’s all business as usual.